 When you feel better, you do better work — it’s that simple.
 It’s hard to focus on problem-solving when your neck is screaming at you or your hands are cramping.
 These issues don’t crop up overnight.
 Usually, it’s working day in and day out for years that adds up to minor discomfort or a major health issue.

-Since we are creative solution connoisseurs and clever thing builders, we love finding ways to make life happen more smoothly — and we could talk about this topic for days.
+As creative-solution connoisseurs, we love finding ways to help life happen more smoothly — and we could talk about this topic for days.
 (We won’t.)
 Instead, here’s a helpful guide on how to apply office ergonomics to your everyday life.

 When you’re sitting at your desk, your feet should touch the floor.
 If they don’t, there should be a footrest at the appropriate height so that your lower back and hips can stay properly aligned.
 The goal is to keep your feet flat on the ground so that your knees are at a 90-degree angle.
 Your office chair should also have seat-pan height adjustment (meaning the flat part where you sit should be able to be adjusted for height).